Coming soon

 “Jesus, Mary, and Joseph!
 The baby’s coming!” screamed Shannon Kennedy, her voice echoing through the rafters of the old farmhouse as a summer storm brewed outside.
 Sweat clung to her brow, her red hair matted to her temples as she gripped the bedpost like a sailor bracing for a gale.
 On that humid August afternoon in 1845, deep in the farmland of Lake County, Illinois, she was giving birth to her twelfth child — and sixth son — with the help of her neighbor and midwife, Katie O’Donnell.

-“You’d think you’d have this birthing business down to a science, like a cow calving in spring,” Katie teased in her thick Irish brogue, her sleeves rolled up as she busied herself with towels and hot water.
+“After all these babes, you’d think the Lord might grant you an easier passage, like a cow calving in spring,” Katie teased in her thick Irish brogue, her sleeves rolled up as she busied herself with towels and hot water.

 “Aye, it’s a wee bit easier, but it still hurts like the devil himself,” Shannon groaned.
 “Where’s me man?”